(All fields required)

 Visit the Brugmann Lab.

-Samantha A. Brugmann, PhD, is an assistant professor of pediatrics in the Divisions of Plastic Surgery and Developmental Biology.
-She received her BS in Cell & Molecular Biology in 1998 from Tulane University in New Orleans, LA.
-She then moved to Washington, DC to study cranial sensory placode development in Xenopus laevis at George Washington University.
-After receiving her PhD in Genetics from George Washington University in 2004, she moved to Stanford, CA to do her postdoctoral research in craniofacial development at Stanford University.
-While at Stanford she received a Ruth L. Kirschstein National Research Service Awards for Individual Postdoctoral Fellows (F32) in 2006, a Pediatric Research Fund-Child Health Research Program Grant in 2009 and a NIH Pathway to Independence Award (K99/R00) in 2010.
-She joined Cincinnati Children’s Hospital in January 2011 to study craniofacial development and disease.
+Samantha A. Brugmann, PhD, is an assistant professor of pediatrics in the Divisions of Plastic Surgery and Developmental Biology within the University of Cincinnati College of Medicine.
+She received her BS in cell and molecular biology from Tulane University in New Orleans, LA.
+She then obtained her PhD in genetics from George Washington University in Washington, DC where she studied cranial sensory placode development in Xenopus laevis.
+She performed her postdoctoral fellowship at Stanford University where her research focused on craniofacial development.
+While at Stanford she received a Ruth L. Kirschstein National Research Service Awards for Individual Postdoctoral Fellows (F32), a Pediatric Research Fund-Child Health Research Program Grant and a NIH Pathway to Independence Award (K99/R00).
+She joined Cincinnati Children’s Hospital Medical Center in January 2011 to study craniofacial development and disease.

 Kenneth J. Campbell, PhD